syedur-rahman/ansible-role-vrf-command/README.md

 ## Role Variable

-The following value that should be updated based on your requirements (see `defaults/main.yml`):
+The following value should be updated based on your requirements (see `defaults/main.yml`):

 ```yaml
 vrf_command_list: